Presenters

 Brittany Schultz, BSN, RN, CDCES, works for Logan Health Diabetes Education and Prevention in Kalispell, MT.
 She began her diabetes education journey in 2016, and received her certified diabetes care and education certificate in 2017.
 She is a Montana native and graduated from Shelby High School and Montana State University.
 She has extensive knowledge in diabetes technology, and is a certified insulin pump and continuous glucose monitor trainer.
 She has a passion for helping people understand and self-manage their diabetes as well as sharing her expertise with other health care providers.
 In her free time, Brittany is a busy mom of three children and one cocker spaniel.

-Laura Del Guerra
+Laura Del Guerra, RD, CDCES

 Drawing on her extensive clinical background, a deep understanding of adult learning, and a commitment to improving self-efficacy, Laura designed a year-long, evidence-based health coaching program.
 Grounded in the belief that everyone with a chronic condition deserves the opportunity to live well, Take Control reflects her dedication to long-term, sustainable health improvement.